Resident Management Companies (RMCs) in high-rise buildings

 The strategy will set out the information that will be provided to residents, what aspects they will be consulted on and how their views will be captured.
 Building safety decisions include decisions on the management of the building, the management of building safety risks and any decision connected to the duties of the AP.

-Building safety for APs & PAPs – Resident Management Company, Right To Manage or commonhold webinar:
+Building safety for APs & PAPs – Resident Management Companies (RMCs), Right To Manage or commonhold webinar:

-Information and documents that must be held and maintained by RMCs acting as the PAP
+Information and documents that must be held and maintained by RMCs who are the PAP

-Certain key information and documents are important in ensuring that higher-risk buildings are properly managed, monitored and maintained for safety purposes, particularly in the areas of fire and structural risks.
+Certain key information and documents are important in ensuring higher-risk buildings are properly managed, monitored and maintained for safety purposes and the areas of fire and structural risks.

 This includes: